timheilman/latin/README.md

 make sure no &, <, nor > are in the files, unless as intended for HTML) before import.

-### The Anki card browser: the deck anti-hierarchy
+### The Anki card browser and filtered decks: the deck anti-hierarchy

 The browser allows you to view cards with an extensive search language and edit the notes' fields whence the cards are derived.
 Furthermore,